-The Coordinated Entry line is staffed during business hours 5 days a week.
-Lee County has trained assessors that are available to complete Coordinated Assessments and add clients to the Connection List.
-Clients who call after hours seeking assessment for permanent housing resources will be logged and called back as soon as assessors are available.
+The Coordinated Entry line is 24 hours a day, 7 days a week.
+Lee County has trained assessors who are available to complete Coordinated Assessments and add clients to the Connection List.
+Clients who call after hours seeking assessment for permanent housing resources will be entered into the Coordinated Entry system by after-hours call takers and receive referrals through the same process as all other applicants.